Hispanics in the United States Air Force: United States Air Force

-The United States Air Force was formed as a separate branch of the military on September 18, 1947 under the National Security Act of 1947.
+The United States Air Force was formed as a separate branch of the military on September 18, 1947, under the National Security Act of 1947.
 That same year Quesada was promoted to lieutenant general and appointed as the first commander of the Tactical Air Command (TAC).
 However, Quesada quickly became disillusioned as he saw how TAC was being ignored while funding and promotions were largely going to the Strategic Air Command.
 In December 1948, Air Force Chief of Staff Hoyt Vandenberg stripped TAC of its planes and pilots and reduced its status to that of a planning headquarters under the newly formed Continental Air Command.
 Quesada protested and asked for a reassignment.
 In 1951, Quesada requested an early retirement from the Air Force.

 Among the Hispanics who continued to serve in the newly formed Air Force where Major Oscar F. Perdomo, who retired in 1950, Lieutenant Colonel Donald S. Lopez Sr., who was an associate professor of thermodynamics at the United States Air Force Academy, retiring from the Air Force in 1964.

 Captain Robert Cardenas, who piloted the XB-42 Mixmaster and XB-43 Jetmaster, was assigned chief test pilot for bomber aircraft and flew all prototypes of that class for the next four years.
 On October 14, 1947, Cardenas was named officer in charge of operations and was the command pilot for the B-29 Superfortress that launched the X-1 experimental rocket plane in which Chuck Yeager became the first man to fly faster than the speed of sound.
 In 1948, then-Major Cardenas was the Officer in Charge of Flight Test Division at Muroc Air Force Base and was Chief Air Force Test Pilot of the Northrop YB-49 flying wing.

 Colonel Mihiel Gilormini, was named base commander to the 198th Fighter Squadron in Puerto Rico.
 Gilormini and Colonel Alberto A. Nido, together with Lieutenant Colonel José Antonio Muñiz, played an instrumental role in the creation of the Puerto Rico Air National Guard on November 23, 1947.
 The Puerto Rico Air National Guard is a part of the Air Reserve Component (ARC) of the United States Air Force.
 Both Gilormini and Nido were eventually promoted to brigadier general and served as commanders of PRANG.
 In 1963, the Air National Guard Base, at the San Juan International airport in Puerto Rico, was renamed "Muñiz Air National Guard Base" in honor of Lt.
-Col. José Antonio Muñiz who perished on July 4, 1960 when his F-86 crashed during take off during the 4th of July festivities in Puerto Rico.
+Col. José Antonio Muñiz who perished on July 4, 1960, when his F-86 crashed during takeoff during the 4th of July festivities in Puerto Rico.